-- A. Approval of the minutes for the meeting held on May 18th, 2022. - B. Receive public testimony and initiate a twenty-day public review and comment period for the draft FY 2023 Unified Planning Work Program (UPWP). - C. A motion authorizing the execution of an Interlocal Agreement with the Webb County-City of Laredo Regional Mobility Authority to share the cost associated with the River Road Corridor Study.

-- D. Discussion with possible action on exploring the feasibility of a Transportation Reinvestment Zone (TRZ) in North Laredo-Webb County including along FM 1472.
-(Requested by Mayor Pete Saenz, Chairperson). - E. Discussion with possible action on the Hachar-Reuthinger Road project. - V. REPORT(S) AND PRESENTATIONS (No action required). - A. Status report by the Regional Mobility Authority (RMA). - VI.
-DIRECTOR'S COMMENTS
+- 1. Chairperson to call meeting to order. - 2.
+Discussion and recommendation on the initiation of a twenty-day public review and comment period for the draft FY 2023 Unified Planning Work Program (UPWP). - 3.
+Discussion and recommendation on authorizing the execution of an Interlocal Agreement with the Webb County-City of Laredo Regional Mobility Authority to share the cost associated with the River Road Corridor Study. - 4.
+Discussion and recommendation on exploring the feasibility of a Transportation Reinvestment Zone (TRZ) in North Laredo-Webb County along FM 1472.
+(Item requested by Mayor Saenz for MPO Policy Committee meeting). - 5.
+Update on the upcoming MPO Policy Committee meeting draft agenda. - 6.
+Discussion of old or new business. - 7.
+Adjournment.